 - Conflict of interest… and more

-- Government bid protest appeals to the federal circuit courts
+- Government contract appeals to the federal circuit courts

-Our government protest consultants and lawyers use our thirty-plus years of procurement experience to help GAO protest clients to navigate through complex and sometimes confusing bid regulations.
-This includes rules on getting required debriefings, deciding on the best course of action to take.
+Our government contracting bid protest lawyers use our thirty-plus years of government experience to help contractors to navigate through complex and sometimes confusing bid protest regulations.
+This includes rules on getting required debriefings and deciding on the best course of action to take.
+As a government contract law firm, we litigate matters at the Court of Federal Claims and have also litigated protests.
+We also appeal government contract protest disputes from the Court of Federal Claims to the U.S. Court of Appeals for the Federal Circuit.

-Watson & Associates’ CO and DC bid protest attorneys also represent clients seeking to intervene and protect their rights in a protest filed against the agency.
-We help contractors to weigh pros and cons of filing as an intervenor.
+Watson & Associates’ CO and Washington, DC bid protest attorneys also represent clients seeking to intervene, defend and protect their rights in a contract protest filed against the agency.
+As bid protest intervenor attorneys, we help contractors to weigh the pros and cons of filing as an intervenor.
+Learn about costly mistakes as a bid protest intervenor.

-- Although a protest is a challenge to the agency’s award decision, procurement law allows a protest intervenor’s bid protest lawyer to step in and have a say.
+- Although a protest is a challenge to the agency’s award decision, procurement law allows an intervenor’s government contracts lawyer to step in and have a say.

 - In other circumstances, the government’s interest and source selection evaluation board goals may not be the same as yours.

-- As bid protest intervenor attorneys, we will be able to have access to a protective order and gain legal insight to protect your interests.
+- As government contract litigation intervenor attorneys, we will be able to have access to a protective order and gain legal insight into where the agency has erred.

 Visit our Blog to Find Out More About Bid Protests.

-Call Us -Washington DC Government Protest, COFC and GAO Bid Protest Lawyers
+Call Us -Washington, DC Government Contract Bid Protest Lawyers